How to Build a Multi Language Website

 WordPress is a self-hosted platform (unlike a website builder, where your site is hosted for you).
 Hosting is like a home for your website, and it’s important to pick the right one.
 If you choose a subpar web host, your site will struggle to succeed.

-We recommend Bluehost because it has WordPress-specific plans with features to support WordPress sites.
+Bluehost not only outperformed its competitors in our research, scoring 4.8 stars out of 5, but it also comes with an WordPress-specific plans with features to support WordPress sites.
 These features include automatic WordPress updates and automatic one-click WordPress installation, designed to make your life easier.

 Of course, Bluehost isn’t the only great web host for WordPress users on the market – check out our carefully researched list of the 8 Best WordPress Hosts for more options.